EN

 Stained Glass Windows

-The Cathedral's colourful glass windows are especially impressive, bringing vibrant intensity of color into the interior.
-The windows span different periods, from medieval masterpieces to modern creations.
-The most famous is the 13th-century Biblical Scenes window and the spectacular 113m² Gerhard Richter window in the south transept, composed of 11,500 squares of glass in 72 colors.
+The cathedral's stained glass windows fill the interior with brilliant colors.
+The windows come from different time periods, ranging from medieval originals to modern additions.
+Most notable is the 13th-century Biblical Scenes window and the massive 113m² Gerhard Richter window in the south transept, made from 11,500 squares of glass in 72 different colors.

 Location: Throughout the cathedral